Pershing Road (Chicago): Route description

 39th street starts as a small residential road in Downers Grove in a wooded neighborhood.
-It runs for approximately 1.9 miles while intersecting with Highland Avenue and Fairview avenue before interruption in a neighborhood after Washington Street by a retention area.
-The road is a brief side street ending on Cass Avenue in Westmont for the DuPage County route.
-Two smaller unconnected routes are in LaGrange and Lyons.
+It runs for approximately 1.9 miles while intersecting with Highland Avenue and Fairview avenue before interruption in a neighborhood after Washington Street by a retention area for the major DuPage County route.
+Three smaller unconnected routes are in Westmont, Western Springs and Lyons.

-It resumes in Cook County at U.S. Route 34 (Ogden Avenue) in Lyons.
+It resumes in Cook County at Wolf Road in Western Springs as a residential road connecting to Gilbert Avenue.
+Afterward, its next major segment starts at U.S. Route 34 (Ogden Avenue) in Lyons.
 While still in Lyons, 39th Street intersects with Illinois Route 43 (Harlem Avenue).
 The road continues east until it intersects Illinois Route 50 (Cicero Avenue) in Cicero.

 39th Street and Pershing Road are split into two segments because Interstate 55 (Stevenson Expressway) runs in its path if it were to continue in either direction.

 Pershing Road begins at a cul-de-sac at 3600 West, just west of St. Louis Avenue in Chicago.
 Continuing east, Pershing Road intersects Kedzie Avenue, Archer Avenue, and Halsted Street.
 About three-fourths of a mile east of Halsted Street, Pershing Road intersects Interstate 90/Interstate 94 (Dan Ryan Expressway).
 The street finally ends at Oakwood Boulevard, which continues east until its terminus at U.S. Route 41 (Lake Shore Drive) in Burnham Park.

 History

 Both segments of Pershing Road/39th Street were once called just 39th Street.
-The eastern segment was renamed to honor American general John J. Pershing.
+The eastern segment was renamed to honor American general John J. Pershing December 8, 1920.
 It had previously been known as Egan Street, named for William Bradshaw Egan.